Barbital: Marketing

-Barbital was marketed in 1904 by the Bayer company as “Veronal”.
-A soluble salt of barbital was marketed by the Schering company as “Medinal.”
-It was dispensed for “insomnia induced by nervous excitability”.
-It was provided in either crystal form or in cachets (capsules).
-The therapeutic dose was ten to fifteen grains (0.6-1 grams).
-3.5 to 4.4 grams (55 to 68 grains) is the deadly dose but sleep has also been prolonged up to ten days with recovery.
+Barbital was marketed in 1904 by Bayer as "Veronal," while the soluble salt of barbital was marketed by Schering as "Medinal."
+It was dispensed for "insomnia induced by nervous excitability."
+It was provided in either crystal form or in capsules.
+The therapeutic dose was ten to fifteen grains (0.6–1 grams).
+3.5 to 4.4 grams (55 to 68 grains) is considered the lethal dose.

 Pharmacology

 Barbital was considered to be a great improvement over the existing hypnotics.
 Its taste was slightly bitter, but better than the strong, unpleasant taste of the commonly used bromides.
 It had few side effects, and its therapeutic dose was far below the toxic dose.
 However, prolonged usage resulted in tolerance to the drug, requiring higher doses to reach the desired effect.
-"I'm literally saturated with it," the Russian tsarina Alexandra Feodorovna confessed to a friend.
-Fatal overdoses of this slow-acting hypnotic were not uncommon.
-Pioneering aviator Arthur Whitten Brown (of "Transatlantic flight of Alcock and Brown" fame) died of an accidental overdose.
+"I'm literally saturated with it", the Russian tsarina Alexandra Feodorovna confessed to a friend.
+Fatal overdoses of this slow-acting hypnotic were common.
+Pioneering aviator Arthur Whitten Brown (of "transatlantic flight of Alcock and Brown" fame) died of an accidental overdose.

 A photoswitchable derivative of barbital based on a donor-acceptor Stenhouse adduct (DASA) has been developed for research purposes (photopharmacology).
 DASA-barbital shows neuronal activity via GABAA receptors and reversible photoisomerization in water using cyclodextrin.